henrydjkerr/Timestep-free-evolver/Documentation/readme.md

 ### Dependencies

-This program is written in Python 3, and utilises parallel processing via Numba's CUDA interface, so an NVidia GPU is necessary to run this code.
-You will also need to install the CUDA toolkit and Numba, along with any additional CUDA dependencies reduired in the Numba documentation.
+This program is written in Python 3.13, utilising numpy 2.1.3, scipy 1.15.2 and Numba 0.61.0, as well as matplotlib 3.10.0 for visualisation.
+The program makes use of GPU-based parallel processing via Numba's CUDA interface, so a compatible NVidia GPU is also necessary.
+You will also need to install the CUDA toolkit, along with any additional CUDA dependencies reduired in the Numba documentation.

-This program also requires the numpy and matplotlib libraries.

 ## Program overview